axaysagathiya/candidate-backing-article/README.md

 ![Second-message](Second.jpg)

 **Functionality:**
-The Candidate Backing Subsystem requests validation from the Validation Subsystem and generates the appropriate statement based on the validation result.
+The Candidate Backing Subsystem requests validation from the Validation Subsystem and generates the appropriate validity statement based on the validation result.

 If the Candidate is Invalid:
 * If the candidate was recommended by the validator's own Collator Protocol Subsystem, a message is sent back to the Collator Protocol Subsystem with the candidate's hash.
 This allows the collator that recommended the invalid candidate to be penalized.

 If the Candidate is Valid:
-* The subsystem signs and dispatches a Seconded statement to peers, but only if the validator has not already seconded another candidate or signed a Valid statement for the requested candidate.
+* The subsystem signs and dispatches a `Seconded` validity statement to peers, but only if the validator has not already seconded another candidate or signed a `Valid` statement for the requested candidate.
-* The issued statement is stored in the validator's statement table.
+* The issued validity statement is stored in the validator's statement table.
-* Signing both a Seconded and Valid statement for the same candidate is considered double-voting, which is a misbehavior with a severe penalty.
+* Signing both a `Seconded` and `Valid` statement for the same candidate is considered double-voting, which is a misbehavior with a severe penalty.

 ### Statement
-The `StatementMessage` represents a validator's assessment of a specific candidate received from other parachain validators and is sent by the Statement Distribution Subsystem to the Candidate Backing Subsystem.
+The `StatementMessage` represents a validator's assessment of a specific candidate received from other parachain validators and is sent by the `Statement Distribution Subsystem` to the `Candidate Backing Subsystem`.

+* `Statement Distribution Subsystem` is responsible for collecting the validity statements from other para-validators and distributing the validity statements to other para-validators.

 ```
 type StatementMessage struct {